hjkiefer/udacity-p3-tennis/Report.md

 # Project 3: Tennis

-This is the report for the second project in Udacity Deep Learning specialisation.
-The report summarizes the solution of the Continuous Control project.
+This is the report for the third project in Udacity Deep Learning specialisation.
+The report summarizes the solution of the Tennis project.

 ## Results